 Accommodation available for relatives?

-The Clarion Hotel in Liffey Valley is available across the road from the Hermitage Medical Clinic.
+The Clayton Hotel in Liffey Valley is available across the road from the Hermitage Medical Clinic.
 A special rate is available for relatives and friends of patients from the Hermitage Clinic.
 There are also Bed & Breakfasts which are situated nearby in Palmerstown and Lucan.
 Please contact reception for further details.

 Dunboyne Castle Hotel & Spa, Dunboyne is located within a 15 minute drive from the Hermitage Medical Clinic.
 A special rate is available for relatives and friends of patients from the Hermitage Medical Clinic.